-There is a general process or workflow associated with a machine learning (ML) project.
-A typical ML workflow begins with identifying the business problem and formulating the problem statement or question.
-This is followed by a series of steps, including: data preparation (or preprocessing), feature engineering, selecting a suitable algorithm and model training, hyperparameter tuning, and model evaluation.
+A typical machine learning (ML) workflow begins with identifying the business problem and formulating the problem statement or question.
+This is followed by a series of steps, including data preparation (or preprocessing), feature engineering, selecting a suitable algorithm and model training, hyperparameter tuning, and model evaluation.
 This is an iterative process and the optimal model is often only reached after multiple iterations and experiments.

-Identifying the model that best fits the data takes a lot of time, effort, and expertise in the entire ML process.
-The Train Using AutoML tool automates this entire workflow and identifies the best algorithm with the best set of hyperparameters that fit the data.
+Identifying the model that best fits the data takes time, effort, and expertise in the ML process.
+The Train Using AutoML tool automates this workflow and identifies the best algorithm with the best set of hyperparameters that fit the data.
 This implementation is built on an open source implementation called mljar-supervised.
-The sections below describe each of the steps in the ML process in more detail.
+The sections below describe each of the steps in the ML process.

 The Train Using AutoML tool automates the following:

-- Impute missing values—Some of the columns in the dataset may have missing values.
+- Impute missing values—Some columns in the dataset may have missing entries.
 Machine learning models cannot be trained if there are missing entries in the training data.
-To ensure that there are no missing entries in the dataset, fill the missing entries with valid data using a process called data imputation.
+To ensure that there are no missing entries in the dataset, fill the missing entries with valid data using data imputation.
 Strategies to fill these missing entries include adding the most common occurrence of the value or adding a new value to highlight that the data is missing.
-For numerical data, the strategies can also be to use the mean or median of all the entries in the missing data column.
+For numerical data, one strategy is to use the mean or median of all the entries in the missing data column.
 Currently, that can be determined by running the Fill Missing Values tool.
-The Fill Missing Values tool provides the ability to impute not only with a global statistic from the column, but also using spatial strategies such as local neighbors, space-time neighbors, or temporal strategies such as time-series values.
+The Fill Missing Values tool allows you to impute not only with a global statistic from the column but also using spatial strategies such as local neighbors and space-time neighbors, or temporal strategies such as time-series values.

 - Scale and normalize the data—One of the core assumptions while training a linear model machine learning model such as OLS (the residuals) is that the data being trained is distributed normally; that is, it follows a bell curve.

-Before using a linear model, ensure that each of the columns in the dataset is distributed normally.
-If any of the columns are not normally distributed, transformations are commonly applied to the data to convert it to a normal distribution.
+Before using a linear model, ensure that each column in the dataset is distributed normally.
+If any columns are not normally distributed, transformations are commonly applied to the data to convert it to a normal distribution.

-While the above may be true for linear models, other algorithms such as Logistic regression, and especially the tree-based models such as Decision Tree, Extra Tree, Random Forest, XGBoost, and LightGBM, don't assume any normality and are more robust to differences in scale, skewed distributions, and so on.
+While the above may be true for linear models, other algorithms such as Logistic regression and the tree-based models—such as Decision Tree, Extra Tree, Random Forest, XGBoost, and LightGBM—don't assume any normality and are more robust to differences in scale, skewed distributions, and so on.